HilaGast/FT/README.md

 # FT
-All code relevant to Fiber Tracking, including preprocessing, and network analysis
+All code relevant to Fiber Tracking, Preprocessing, and network analysis